List of Kaizoku Sentai Gokaiger characters: Basco Ta Jolokia

 Basco Ta Jolokia (バスコ・タ・ジョロキア, Basuko Ta Jorokia) (Note: Basco Ta Jolokia's name comes from Tabasco sauce, the Bhut Jolokia chili pepper, and Vasco da Gama.) is an overconfident alien privateer who believes in discarding something of lesser value to gain something more valuable and is capable of assuming a human form.
-Sometime before the series, he was originally the Red Pirates' cook and friend of Captain Marvelous.
-Jolokia accompanied the Red Pirates in collecting the Ranger Keys until he discovered their leader, Aka Red's, intention to use them to find the Greatest Treasure in the Universe before returning them to Earth's Super Sentai.
-Following this, Jolokia betrays his comrades to the Zangyack Empire in an attempt to get the Greatest Treasure for himself.
-While Marvelous escapes with the Ranger Keys the Red Pirates had found up to that point, Jolokia finds 25 more after the fact.
+Sometime before the series, he was originally the Red Pirates' cook and friend of Marvelous.
+Basco accompanied the Red Pirates in collecting the Ranger Keys until he discovered their leader, Aka Red's, intention to use them to find the Greatest Treasure in the Universe before returning them to Earth's Super Sentai.
+Following this, Basco betrays his comrades to the Zangyack Empire in an attempt to get the Greatest Treasure for himself.
+While Marvelous escapes with the Ranger Keys the Red Pirates had found up to that point, Basco finds 25 more after the fact.

-In the present, Jolokia travels to Earth in his starship, the Free Joker (フリージョーカー, Furī Jōkā), after being hired by Zangyack officer, Damaras, to neutralize the Gokaigers in exchange for having his bounty removed.
-Throughout the series, Jolokia steals the Flashmen, Maskmen, Changemen, Sun Vulcan team, and Fivemen's Great Powers, but loses his Ranger Keys to the Gokaigers.
+In the present, Basco travels to Earth in his starship, the Free Joker (フリージョーカー, Furī Jōkā), after being hired by Zangyack officer, Damaras, to neutralize the Gokaigers in exchange for having his bounty removed.
+Throughout the series, Basco steals the Flashmen, Maskmen, Changemen, Sun Vulcan team, and Fivemen's Great Powers, but loses his Ranger Keys to the Gokaigers.
 Nonetheless, he allows them to live so they can earn the remaining Great Powers and facilitate his goal for him.
 After willfully sacrificing his pet space monkey Sally, he succeeds in stealing the Gokaigers' Gokai Galleon, but is eventually defeated and killed in combat by Marvelous.

-During the events of the film Uchu Sentai Kyuranger vs. Space Squad, Demost revives Jolokia, among other deceased enemies of the Sentai teams, to help him in his plans.
-After the Kyurangers defeat Demost, Jolokia and the other revived villains are returned to the afterlife.
+During the events of the crossover film Uchu Sentai Kyuranger vs. Space Squad, Demost revives Basco, among other deceased enemies of the Sentai teams, to help him in his plans.
+After the Kyurangers defeat Demost, Basco and the other revived villains are returned to the afterlife.

-In both of his forms, Jolokia wields the CariBlade (カリブレード, Kariburēdo) cutlass and the CariBlaster (カリブラスター, Kariburasutā) handgun.
+In both of his forms, Basco wields the CariBlade (カリブレード, Kariburēdo) cutlass and the CariBlaster (カリブラスター, Kariburasutā) handgun.
 In his human-esque form, he wields the Rapparatta (ラッパラッター, Rapparattā) trumpet, which allows him to transform his Ranger Keys into simulacra to serve him as well as forcibly steal Great Powers from past Sentai warriors and turn them into golden orbs.

 Basco Ta Jolokia is portrayed by Kei Hosogai (細貝 圭, Hosogai Kei), who also portrays Akiro Masukoda (益子田 昭郎, Masukoda Akirō) in Kaizoku Sentai: Ten Gokaiger.